roscopeco/anos/README.md

 Bochs is also supported if you prefer (there's a minimal `bochsrc` in the repo that will get you going).

-To build the FAT filesystem for the floppy image, `mtools` is needed, specifically `mformat`, `mcopy` - but I don't know if you can get just those, and it's best to get the whole suite anyway as it can be useful for debugging things.
+To build the FAT filesystem for the UEFI disk image, `mtools` is needed, specifically `mformat`, `mcopy` - but I don't know if you can get just those, and it's best to get the whole suite anyway as it can be useful for debugging things.

-You'll need a sane build environment (i.e. a UNIX) with `make` etc. FWIW I work on macOS, YMMV on Linux or WSL (but I expect it should work fine).
+You'll need a sane build environment (i.e. a UNIX) with `make` etc. FWIW I work on macOS, YMMV on Linux or WSL (but I expect it should work fine - for Linux at least we have CI runners on every build).

 There are probably some test programs and helpers that I use in the repo (e.g. `fat.c`).
 These will need a native Clang or GCC